peterjc/thapbi-pict/docs/examples/synthetic_mycobiome/abundance.rst

 ---------------------------

-Next the ``run.sh`` example uses the ``SynMock`` synthetic control to automatically raise the fractional abundance threshold to 0.015% by including ``-y raw_data/SRR7109420_*.fastq.gz`` in the command line.
-This brings down the unique sequence count enough to allow use of a slower but more lenient classifier as well.
+Next the ``run.sh`` example uses the ``SynMock`` synthetic control to automatically raise the fractional abundance threshold from zero to 0.015% by including ``-a 2 -f 0 -y raw_data/SRR7109420_*.fastq.gz`` in the command line.
+This brings down the unique sequence count enough to just over three thousand, allowing use of a slower but more lenient classifier as well.

+    $ grep -c "^>" summary/ctrl.ITS2.all_reads.fasta
+    3097
+    $ grep -c "^ITS2" summary/ctrl.ITS2.tally.tsv
+    3097
+    $ grep -c "^ITS2" summary/ctrl.ITS2.reads.1s5g.tsv
+    3097

 Look at ``summary/ctrl.ITS2.samples.1s5g.xlsx`` or working at the command line with the TSV file: